May 14, 2016

 Reagan was born from one of the seven bloodlines of the Veil, which means she is specially equipped to hunt mysterious lost souls known as ghost orphans.
 She carries a weapon called a living-blade that is infused with her blood.
 She is an expert swordswoman and is trained in a number of fighting techniques.

-Reagan Smyrna is a descendant of the Seven Veil family bloodlines, which means she possesses the unique ability to hunt down and capture, ghost orphans.
-Ghost orphans are lost souls that have been wandering the earth for over a thousand years.
-(Click here to see the full history of the ghost orphans).
+Reagan Smyrna is a descendant of the seven Veil family bloodlines, which means she possesses the unique ability to hunt down and capture, ghost orphans.
+Ghost orphans are lost souls that have been wandering the Earth for over a thousand years.
 For a long time the orphans existed as ghastly wraiths, but sometime in the 12th century they discovered a way to phantom-fuse with the bodies and spirits of human beings, making them exponentially harder to track and identify.

 WEIGHT: 162 lbs.

-By the time she enrolled in Platinum City University, she already new more about the history of the world than many of her professors, as her study of Veil mythology organically lead her to study humanity in general.
+By the time she enrolled in Platinum City University, she already knew more about the history of the world than many of her professors, as her study of Veil mythology organically led her to study humanity in general.
 But her greatest love was the study of world religions.
-Generally speaking, it was necessary for most hunters to subscribe to a somewhat fundamental sect of Christianity, as much of the Veil’s history and mission lined up with traditional judeo-christian biblical text.
-Reagan however found interest in a number of belief systems, and made an effort to study as many of them as possible.
+Generally speaking, it was necessary for most hunters to subscribe to a somewhat fundamental sect of Christianity, as much of the Veil’s history and mission lined up with traditional Judeo-Christian biblical text.
+Reagan, however, found interest in a number of belief systems, and made an effort to study as many of them as possible.

 Peter, Disa and Reagan soon regrouped and overwhelmed the devious ghost orphan.
-Virginia however had formed a dark alliance with a group of reapers lead by the queen hellspawn herself, Alva Devine.
-The Veil hunters were caught off guard, as traditionally a reaper’s sole purpose on earth is to hunt down ghost orphans and send them to hell.
-Reagan and her husband and mother-in-law were forced to retreat.
+Virginia, however, had formed a dark alliance with a group of reapers, led by the queen hellspawn herself, Alva Devine.
+The Veil hunters were caught off guard, as traditionally a reaper’s sole purpose on Earth was to hunt down ghost orphans and send them to hell.
+Reagan, her husband and her mother-in-law were forced to retreat.

 An intense argument ensued!
 Reagan was disappointed that her husband had not revealed this part of his past to her; but she was enraged that Peter, a Veil hunter from the most noble of all the seven bloodlines, could have ever entertained a romantic relationship with a ghost orphan.
 Not only were they mortal enemies, but the idea of a human entering a relationship with an entity that was merely using another human being’s body and soul as a shell, was just unfathomable to her.

-She traveled to an underground slum beneath Platinum City called The Gap – a place where hundreds of ghost orphans live in relative peace; and a place where hunters and reapers rarely travel go.
-Well except for Peter’s sister, Valerie Philadelphia, who has actually taken up residence in The Gap and spends much of her time secretly picking off ghost orphans one by one.
+She traveled to an underground slum beneath Platinum City called The Gap – a place where hundreds of ghost orphans live in relative peace; and a place where hunters and reapers rarely travel to.
+Well, except for Peter’s sister, Valerie Philadelphia, who had actually taken up residence in The Gap, and spent much of her time secretly picking off ghost orphans one by one.
 When Reagan showed up at Valerie’s door, the latter had donned her shroud and was preparing to go put her living-blade to use.